ceedee666/modern-abap-curriculum/docs/data_model.md

 - The define table statement defines the `ZPRODUCT` table.
 - The `key` keyword specifies the primary key of the database table, comprising two fields: `client` and `product_id`.
-  The `client` is a unique identifier of a client in the SAP S/4HANA system and is typically added as a primary keys to any table, except when the table should not be client-dependent.
+  The `client` is a unique identifier of a client in the SAP S/4HANA system and is typically added as a primary key to any table, except when the table should not be client-dependent.
 - The `not null` keyword indicates that the primary key cannot be null.
 - The data type of the `client` field is set to the built-in type `abap.clnt`.